-There is a lot of noise out there, fighting for your attention… people telling you to put money in the stock market, real estate, commodities, crypto currency, or mutual funds.
-The list goes on.
-You want to believe that if you listen to the advice of experts, it will pay off.
+When it comes to how rich people invest, there is a lot of mixed information out there.
+Many people are suggesting that you should invest money in the stock market, real estate, commodities, cryptocurrency, or mutual funds.
+The list goes on and on.
+You want to believe that if you listen to the advice of experts on how rich people invest, it will pay off.

-You also want to believe if you take the advice of the wealthy, it will pay off.
+You also want to believe if you take the advice of the wealthy, you will become wealthy yourself.
 After all, the rich are rich, so they must know how to multiply their wealth.
 So how do rich people invest their money?

-Number one, rich people invest in something that we understand.
 Warren Buffet and Bill Gates have a great relationship, but Buffett doesn’t invest in tech companies or technology stocks.
-One of the greatest investors of all time, he only invests in what he understands.
+Buffet is one of the smartest investors of all time, he only invests in what he understands.

-Same with me, I do not invest in crypto currency.
+I operate the same way, where I tend to invest in things I understand.
+For example, I do not invest in cryptocurrency.
 That’s not my area of expertise.
-I have friends who made a lot of money, from five to twenty times on their return of investment.
-But they study crypto currency and how all of that works and they sometimes give me tips.
+I have friends who have made a lot of money investing in crypto, from five to twenty times their return of on investment.
+But they study cryptocurrency because they’re interested in it, and they fully understand how this space works.

-I have never invested a single dime although I trust my friends.
-Ultimately we are the ones who can best decide where to put our money because we are the best judge of what we know.
+I have never invested a single dime in cryptocurrency, even though I know it can work and I trust my friends that it worked for them.
+I just know it’s not for me.
+Ultimately, we are the ones who can best decide where to put our money because we are the best judge of what we know.

-Rich people invest in what we understand.
-Don’t invest in something unfamiliar to you just because you saw a hot tip and other people are making money.
-And don’t buy into the whole get rich quick or you’re going to miss out mentality.
+Most rich people invest in things they understand.
+Don’t invest in something unfamiliar to you just because you saw a hot tip, and you see other people making money.
+Don’t buy into the whole get-rich-quick or don’t-miss-out mentality.
 That’s the thinking of a very amateur investor.

-After you are confident in what you want to invest in, develop a plan.
-I have a simple investment rule that I follow, which I will explain in step 2.
+If you feel confident that you understand what you want to invest in, develop a plan.
+I have a simple investment rule that I follow, which I will explain in the next tip.

 Below: A brief snapshot of what Americans are investing in.